splicebox/PsiCLASS/README.md

 *Alignment compatibility.* PsiCLASS has been tuned to run on alignments generated with the tools [HISAT](https://ccb.jhu.edu/software/hisat/index.shtml) and [STAR](https://github.com/alexdobin/STAR).
 At this point, its behavior on alignment data generated with other tools is unknown.

 *Voting optimization.* The default parameters for voting may not be optimal for all types of data, for instance a lower voting cutoff may be more appropriate for sparse rRNA depleted total RNA samples.
-To determine a better cutoff value, one can run the voting tool (see [Advanced usage](#advanced-usage) above) with different cutoffs, and assess the performance against a reference gene anntation, such as [GENCODE](https://www.gencodegenes.org) using the included tool 'grader'.
+To determine a better cutoff value, one can run the voting tool (see [Advanced usage](#advanced-usage) above) with different cutoffs, and assess the performance against a reference set of gene annotations, such as [GENCODE](https://www.gencodegenes.org), using the included tool 'grader'.
 Note that the per sample sets of transcripts will remain unchanged.

 ### Input/Output